The federal Civil Code regulates the main aspects of real estate law: property rights, contract law and common leases.

-There are no specific restrictions on foreign investors, but attention must be paid to the EU regulations on the prevention of money laundering and the financing of terrorism, and on sanctions since economic operators might be prevented from entering into a business relationship with parties subject to restrictive measures or for which client due diligence is not conclusive.
+There are no specific restrictions on foreign investors, but attention must be paid to the EU regulations on the prevention of money laundering and the financing of terrorism, and on sanctions, since economic operators might be prevented from entering into a business relationship with parties that are subject to restrictive measures or for which client due diligence is not conclusive.

 Acquisitions of commercial real estate are generally financed by equity, senior debt and intragroup (subordinated) debt.
 The structuring of the financing depends on the acquisition structure.

 The typical security package consists in a mortgage over the property right and a pledge of related receivables (rents, bank accounts, insurances).

 The investor shall also agree on the subordination of any intragroup loan, most of the time subject to a specific waterfall mechanism allowing the repatriation of free cash flows.

 There are no specific restrictions on the granting of security interests to foreign lenders, nor on making repayment to those lenders.
 Under tax laws, payments to persons established in non-co-operative jurisdictions are subject to reporting obligations and, in most cases, to interest withholding tax.
 The borrowers usually protect themselves via restrictions to transfer in the finance documents.